uchm4n/portfolio/profile.md

  + **Project Management Software:**
    - JIRA, Redmine
    - Strong technical and analytical skills.
 Adaptable to learn new skills and technologies for enhanced productivity.

++ **Deno - A secure runtime for JavaScript and TypeScript:**
+   - Experimenting with new technologies
 ---

  ### Language skills